 Once the bare corrugated steel was on order, the next test (and the real reason for this story) was determining how to accelerate the rusting process.
 Bare steel has a harsh industrial look, and I was concerned about the unpleasant appearance as natural rusting took several years to complete in our high-desert environment.

 I headed back to the web, where I found a couple tutorials on how add a rust patina to small objects.
 But there was nothing about scaling the process up to handle 1,000 square feet of bare corrugated steel surface area (both sides of the panels).
 I needed to develop my own recipe to make this project feasible.

-The Recipe for an Instant Rusted Corrugated Metal Fence
+The Recipe for This Amazing Metal Fence

 The basics of how rust forms is basic high school chemistry.
 Rust is an iron oxide that is formed when iron and oxygen react with water and/or moisture in the air.
 Better still, the process of creating “instant rust” is easy and rather fun—especially when you get to the last step.
 The materials are easy to find and the process is relatively simple and quick.

 All it takes to create the “rust” part of an instant rusted corrugated metal fence is some inexpensive household chemicals, a metal cleaner and a decent weed sprayer.
 Specifically, you will need the following materials:

 - Degreaser: I used Zep Fast 505, but any industrial strength degreaser should work.
 Applied undiluted, I used three gallons for my project.